anirudhch7/chatbot-openai_api/README.md

 **Prerequisites**

-Before running the application, make sure you have the following installed:
+Before running the application, make sure you have the below installed:

 Python (>= 3.6)